One More Time (1970 film)

-One More Time is a 1970 American comedy film directed by Jerry Lewis and starring Sammy Davis Jr. and Peter Lawford.
+One More Time is a 1970 American-British comedy film directed by Jerry Lewis and starring Sammy Davis Jr. and Peter Lawford.
 It was filmed in 1969 and released in May, 1970 by United Artists.
 It is a sequel to the 1968 film Salt and Pepper.

 Plot

 Chris Pepper and Charlie Salt lose their nightclub and turn to Pepper's aristocratic twin brother for help.
 He refuses to help them, and is then found murdered.
 Pepper assumes his identity, and soon discovers that he was a diamond smuggler, and was murdered by his accomplices.
 Salt and Pepper band together to put the criminals behind bars.